Quantum Mechanics for Engineers |

 Note that the square magnitudes of the coefficients of the states are

-all one half, giving a 50/50 chance of finding the -momentum up or
+all one half, giving a 50/50 chance of finding the

 down.
 Since the choice of the axis system is arbitrary, this can be